 - The WordPress functions used to translate text (which we’ve worked through above).

 Once you’ve provided this information, the tool will scan your source files and identify text you’ve identified for translation using these functions.
 You then save the .pot file it creates for you into your /languages directory, giving it the same name as your text domain.

 The premium version of Poedit works with WordPress, so if you’re going to be translating a lot of code, you might want to buy a copy.
 But you can create a .pot file with the free version.
 Alternatively you can use the WordPress i18n tools to create your .pot file.

 For more details of these methods, check out these links:

 You might also find the Codex page on i18n useful.

 Translation Helps Your WordPress Themes and Plugins Reach a Wider Audience

 If you’re developing a site for an audience in your own country, then internationalization may not feel like something you need to do.
 But if you’re building themes and plugins that you plan to make available for others to use, either free or paid, you’ll need to make your files translation-ready.

 If you use the functions detailed in this part of the series then the text in your files will be translatable and your code will be able to reach a much wider audience.

 If you’re planning on releasing your code to the public you’ll need to test it thoroughly too, and you should also do this if you’re developing for clients.
 If you want to learn about testing, look out for our upcoming series on advanced WordPress development.
-In the meantime you’ll find plenty of Did you find this tutorial helpful?
-Why do you want to learn WordPress development?
-What do you want to know more about?
-Let us know in the comments below.
+In the meantime you’ll find plenty of posts and tutorials on our blog.